An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Spectral properties of CPTP maps and quantum master equations

-However, if we consider an additional structure of the GKSL equation, it was found that the universality of the above spectral shape no longer holds.
+However, if we consider additional constraints on the structure of the GKSL equation, it has been found that the universality of the above spectral shape no longer holds.
 References~\cite{wang2020hierarchy, sommer2021many, li2022random} assumed that $\hat{F}_i$ are restricted to few-body operators and sampled random $C$ appropriately without the unitary part.
-In that case, the spectrum is decoupled into distinct clusters, whose decaying timescales are different, rather than the universal lemon-like contour.
+In that case, the spectrum is decoupled into distinct clusters whose decay timescales are different, rather than forming the universal lemon-like contour.
 Several studies~\cite{haga2023quasiparticles, hartmann2024fate} considered how the decomposed spectral clusters change due to the unitary effect.
 For example, Ref.~\cite{haga2023quasiparticles} investigated physical models (e.g., hardcore bosons) with dissipation and without randomness, finding the decoupled clusters of the GKSL eigenvalues if the dissipation (assumed to be local dephasing) is strong.
-When the dissipation is weakened compared with the unitary dynamics, they found that the decoupled clusters touch with one another, manifesting a transition of the spectral shape.
-It was shown that this transition physically alters the dynamics of coherence in the system.
+When the dissipation is weakened compared with the unitary dynamics, they found that the decoupled clusters touch one another, manifesting a transition of the spectral shape.
+It has been shown that this transition physically alters the dynamics of coherence in the system.

 \baselineskip \textbf{Universality of spectral statistics}